easysoftware/rys/README.md

 end
 ```

-Or you can use both way like
+Or you can use both approaches with:

 ```ruby
 Rys::Feature.add('issue.show') do